Integrating STEM through Inventing

 How may the grant be used?

 The grant may be used to purchase materials and supplies necessary for the discovery process and expenses related to product development and team-building efforts (including snacks, meals, and team polo shirts).
-Funds may be used for unrestricted teacher fellowships (up to $2,000), if the project is conducted as an extracurricular activity or club.
-Funds may not be used to purchase capital equipment such as computers, pay for professional services or substitute educators.
+Funds may be used for an unrestricted teacher fellowship of $2,000 if the project is conducted as an extracurricular activity or club.
+Funds may not be used to purchase capital equipment such as computers, pay for professional services, or substitute educators.

 What are the grantees’ obligations to ensure funding throughout the cycle?

-Each InvenTeam is required to submit progress and expense reports on scheduled dates throughout the grant's cycle, culminating with a summary presentation that details process and design, addresses the viability of its invention, and discusses next steps.
-Each InvenTeam is also required to showcase a working prototype of the invention during the Lemelson-MIT Program's annual EurekaFest event held each June at MIT.
+Each InvenTeam is required to submit progress and expense reports on scheduled dates throughout the grant's cycle, culminating with a summary presentation and report that details process and design, addresses the viability of its invention, and discusses next steps.
+Each InvenTeam is also required to present and showcase a working prototype of their invention during the Lemelson-MIT Program's annual EurekaFest event.